circleci/circleci-docs/jekyll/_docs/ios-code-signing.md

 ### 1. Install Fastlane tools locally
-This guide assumes that you are developing on a Mac running OS X. The first step is to install the Fastlane tools13.
+This guide assumes that you are developing on a Mac running OS X. The first step is to install the Fastlane tools.
 If you are using the system Ruby, you can install using

 ```